jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-17-differences-between-film-and-theater.md

 ## Forced perspective and shifting vision through the lens of the camera

-As mentioned earlier, film relies on the notion of diagetic space to present its epistemological reality; this allows the filmmaker to force us to view the world through his/her eyes.
+As mentioned earlier, film relies on the notion of diegetic space to present its epistemological reality; this allows the filmmaker to force us to view the world through his/her eyes.
 Unlike a theater patron, we are not able to view the entire artificial world of the set to focus on different areas all of the time.
 Shifting to closer shots or differing perspectives forces us to view at least a part of this artificial world in the way that its auteur prescribes.
 It is a much less holistic view of that world when considered in that way.

 There are several notions in film which reveal some of its theatrical roots.
 One of the most notable of these is the concept of the [180 degree rule](http://en.wikipedia.org/wiki/180-degree_rule).
 Having an imaginary line which (at least in most conventional non-arthouse cinema) cannot be crossed references the notion of a theater stage plane; no one can cross *behind* a theater set to view behind characters, and as such, we cannot understand jumping behind characters in most standard film editing montages.